boukhrisssaber/ScriptFactory/Tool-Deployer/README.md

 - Intelligent executable detection with user-friendly prompts.
 - Creates symlinks for easy access to installed tools.

+## FAQ
+**Q: What if no executable is detected in the repository?**
+A: Ensure the repository contains scripts or executables.
+You can manually specify dependencies or use the detected path.

+**Q: How do I uninstall a tool?**
+A: Delete the tool's directory in `~/tools` and its symlink in `~/bin`.

 ## Usage
 Run the `tool_deployer.py` script from the project directory:
 ```bash